 C) Monitoring of bone health in patients with growth hormone deficiency in the transition from childhood to adulthood

-If you are interested in adopting the method in clinical practice as part of the BoneXpert server solution, or in research projects by means of the standalone version, please contact Visiana.
+If you are interested in collaborating with us to develop this into a tool for clinical practice as part of the BoneXpert Server solution, or if you are interested in research projects, please contact Visiana.

 On the technical side, the new method features several advantages over the original implementation: